rails/rails/guides/source/getting_started.md

 #### Installing Ruby

 Open up a command line prompt.
 On macOS open Terminal.app; on Windows choose "Run" from your Start menu and type `cmd.exe`.
-Any commands prefaced with a dollar sign `$` should be run in the command line.
+Any command prefaced with a dollar sign `$` should be run in the command line.
 Verify that you have a current version of Ruby installed: